Skip to main content

 Blown-in loft insulation

-For lofts with difficult access – e.g. small hatches and very little space – standard loft insulation rolls aren’t suitable.
-Instead,you can opt for blown-in insulation, which is where small pieces of insulating material is blown into your loft using a specialist tank and hose.
+For lofts with difficult access – those with small hatches and very little space – standard loft insulation rolls may not suitable.
+Instead, you can opt for blown-in insulation.
+This is where small pieces of insulating material are blown into your loft using specialist equipment.
 The pieces offer good coverage of your loft as they reach all the nooks and crannies.
-Whereas rolls can be installed yourself, this is a job for a professional installer and can take a few hours depending on the size of the loft.
+This is a job for a professional installer and can take a few hours depending on the size of the loft.

-If you use your loft as storage, however, this may not be the right option.
+But this may not be the right option if you use your loft for storage.
 Because the coverage is so good, it can be hard to see the joists to place boards over them.
 And any pressure from the boards can reduce the effectiveness of the insulation.

 Share this: